chains-project/dirty-waters/README.md

 - Dependencies with no build attestation (low severity)

 \* We consider invalid links to be links which do not return a 200 status code.
-Furthermore, if the dependencies are not hosted on GitHub, not all checks will be possible to be made (e.g., code signature).
+Furthermore, if the dependencies are not hosted on GitHub, not all checks will be possible to be made (e.g., release tag/commit SHA).

 As for its differential analyses, `dirty-waters` reports the following smells: